QuTech-Delft/cQASM-spec/README.md

 Types can also be combined, using the following product types.

- - Tuples: tuple values consist of N >= 1 values of one element type.
-The size of the tuple (N) is part of the type, so tuples are *not* variable-length.
-   The syntax for a tuple type is `<element-type>[N]`; for example `int[10]` is a tuple of 10 integers. `<element-type>[]` is also allowed in the context of function parameters in order to generate a function for every tuple length the function is called with, but this is still decidedly *not* a variable-length tuple.
-There is no notation for tuple literals, but packs with matching types coerce to tuples, and can thus be used instead.

- - Packs: pack values consist of N >= 0 values of potentially different types.
+ - *Packs:* pack values consist of N >= 0 values of potentially different types.
    The syntax for a pack type is a comma-separated list of types within parentheses; for example `(int, bool)` for a pack consisting of an integer and a boolean.
 If only one type is used, a trailing comma must be used, for